wp-plugins/rollover-tab/readme.txt

 == Changelog ==
+= 1.2.1 =
+* Font attribute was added.
+* border color and thickness moved from php to css.
 = 1.2.0 =
 * Theme proof positioning was innovated.
 So "margin" attribute's default value changed from "-26px" in php to "0" in css.
 * Nested shortcode will proceed between [rollover-tab ...] and [/rollover-tab].